bennn/dissertation/dissertation/QA/transient-expressive/README.md

  make check  202.33s user 8.22s system 81% cpu 4:18.76 total
  hah

-ok what if we take sam's fix, no casts? make check  117.10s user 5.58s system 96% cpu 2:07.08 total I see, well ... is it just a lot of tests in here?
+ok what if we take sam's fix, no casts? (all Deep) make check  117.10s user 5.58s system 96% cpu 2:07.08 total I see, well ... is it just a lot of tests in here?

+sam's fix, no casts? (all Shallow) make check  66.57s user 4.16s system 98% cpu 1:12.03 total)

+no casts, only pack.rkt Shallow rest Deep make check  101.15s user 4.42s system 97% cpu 1:47.94 total

 what about untyped
  make check  24.13s user 3.43s system 97% cpu 28.332 total